iamtimsmith/netlify-portfolio_v2/src/posts/how-to-build-a-blog-with-wordpress-and-gatsby-part-3/index.md

 ## Wrapping up

 Well done!
 We now have a functioning blog using WordPress and Gatsby js.
 There are more things we can do to add custom functionality such as custom post types, galleries, and more, but this is enough to get us started for now.
 As we've seen, it's pretty simple to get up and running with this stack.
 It's the best of both worlds since clients and users get the awesome experience of content creating with WordPress and as developers we can leverage the awesome capabilities of Gatsby js.
 As usual, go forth and make the internet a better place to be!

+The code for this post can be found on [Github](https://github.com/iamtimsmith/building-a-blog-with-wordpress-and-gatsby).

 If you have any thoughts or questions, you can find me on twitter at [@iam_timsmith](https://twitter.com/iam_timsmith)!